'A Course in Miracles'?

 By 1984 sales of the Course were approaching 30,000 copies annually; with the release of the softcover edition in 1985 that figure rose to 60,000 and the Course was on its way to becoming a perennial best-seller.
 During the mid-to late 1980s the Course and its study groups began to receive press coverage from major regional newspapers, including the Oregonian, San Francisco Examiner, Dallas Times Herald, Anchorage Daily News, Philadelphia Inquirer, Atlanta Journal, New York Times, Guardian of London, and Record of Perth, Australia.

 The largest single leap in Course sales occurred after the 1992 publication of Marianne Williamson's first book A Return to Love, when sales rose from 70,000 to 105,000 -- an increase of 50 percent.
 Thereafter the numbers leveled off to about 85,000 copies annually, prior to release of the Viking edition of the Course in the spring of 1996.
 After a five-year licensing period, the Foundation decided to take it back and has since turned down at least one other major publisher interested in licensing ACIM.
-Sales of the Course rose about 5 percent soon after the 2003 publication of Gary Renard's The Disappearance of the Universe, which brought many new and lapsed students to ACIM.
+Sales of the Course rose about 5 percent soon after the 2003 publication of Gary Renard's The Disappearance of the Universe (Fearless Books), which brought many new and lapsed students to ACIM.
+The major New Age publisher Hay House bought the rights to the book in 2005, making it a worldwide bestseller in a number of foreign editions as well as publishing three subsequent titles by Renard.
+Other prominent spiritual teachers and writers who have used ideas from ACIM while not being primarily identified as Course teachers include Eckhart Tolle, Wayne Dyer, and Gabrielle Bernstein.

-In 2018, current co-publisher Bob Rosenthal told me that sales of the Foundation's Standard edition still range from 35,000 to 40,000 copies annually, establishing its historical persistence as an underground best-seller.
-There are also 25 translations available worldwide, these editions being managed by the Foundation for Inner Peace.
+By 2020, the Foundation's Standard edition of ACIM had sold over three million copies worldwide and was maintaining an annual sales pace of about 40,000, plus 13,000 in Spanish, establishing its historical persistence as an underground best-seller.
+There are 26 other translations available, these editions being managed by the Foundation for Inner Peace.
 After a challenge to the copyright resulted in its revocation in 2004, a handful of alternate editions became available, recently including a completely new transcription of Helen Schucman's original notes by noted Course teacher Robert Perry.
+While these alternate editions each have a following, none of them have approached the perennial popularity of the Standard edition, nor do they significantly alter its message.

 The Significance and Meaning of the Course